ConnysCode/jTrack/README.md

 track = client.getTrack(searchResults.get(1));  // "Gimme!
 Gimme!
 Gimme!
 (A Man After Midnight)" track = client.getTrack(searchResults, 2);      // "Gimme Gimme Gimme"
 ```
-> All of these three functions do the same thing, but are here to give you the best and fastest solution depending on your particular situation.## Installation
+> All of these three functions do the same thing, but are here to give you the best and fastest solution depending on your particular situation.

 ## Installation